lw8192/Red-Team-Dev/C/Windows_Tool_Dev.md

         return 1;
     }
 ```
-GetUserNameA - Retrieves the name of the user associated with the current thread
+GetUserNameA: Retrieves the name of the user associated with the current thread
-GetComputerNameA - Retrieves a NetBIOS or DNS  name of the local computer
+GetComputerNameA: Retrieves a NetBIOS or DNS  name of the local computer
-GetVersionExA - Obtains information about the version of the operating system currently running
+GetVersionExA: Obtains information about the version of the operating system currently running
-GetModuleFileNameA - Retrieves the fully qualified path for the file of the specified module and process
+GetModuleFileNameA: Retrieves the fully qualified path for the file of the specified module and process
-GetStartupInfoA - Retrieves contents of STARTUPINFO structure (window station, desktop, standard handles, and appearance of a process)
+GetStartupInfoA: Retrieves contents of STARTUPINFO structure (window station, desktop, standard handles, and appearance of a process)
-GetModuleHandle - Returns a module handle for the specified module if mapped into the calling process's address space
+GetModuleHandle: Returns a module handle for the specified module if mapped into the calling process's address space
-GetProcAddress - Returns the address of a specified exported DLL function or variable.
+GetProcAddress: Returns the address of a specified exported DLL function or variable.

     addr_of_exported_symbol = GetProcAddress(dll_handle, function_name);    //Returns NULL if unsuccessful